Deformed Toric Ideal Constraints for Stoichiometric Networks: Introduction

-This paper considers a unified approach to obtain constraints on the flux for both fields of chemical reaction networks and metabolic pathways, and applies SNA to analysis of metabolic pathways.
-While the theoretical analysis in these two fields have common bases, the steady state solutions have been analyzed in different ways, and there have been few works discussing them in a unified way.
-Ref.~\cite{palsson1} is an exception, where the relationships between SNA and FBA are discussed, but they do not apply SNA to analyze the metabolic pathways.
-We discuss algebraic geometrical constraints on stoichiometric networks: from the monomial vector expression of flux, we derive the deformed toric ideal, that works as constraints on the parameters of the flux.
+This paper discusses algebraic geometrical constraints for stoichiometric networks: from the monomial vector expression of flux, we derive the deformed toric ideal, that works as constraints on the linear combination parameters of the flux.
 The existence of such constraints had not been pointed out before.
 We show two examples of analysis by the proposed method in a chemical reaction network and a metabolic pathway.
-In the former example, we show that all of flux parameters are determined completely by the reaction coefficients with the deformed toric ideal constraints.
-In the latter, we show that the flux parameters are partially constrained by the deformed toric ideal, without which the flux parameters cannot be restricted.
-We also describe the relation between the deformed toric ideal constraints and thermodynamic feasibility.
+In the former example, we show that all of linear combination parameters and concentrations are determined completely by the reaction coefficients with the deformed toric ideal constraints.
+In the latter, we show that the linear combination parameters are partially constrained by the deformed toric ideal, without which the linear combination parameters cannot be restricted.
+With the additional constraint that the total amount of enzyme is constant, we show that the concentrations and the flux are determined completely.

+In FBA, steady state flux is described as the linear combination of extreme pathways.
+In the previous study on FBA, its linear combination parameters can take arbitrary values and are constrained by linear inequalities (linear programming).
+SNA and FBA are closely related in the sense of treating steady state flux.
+Our objective is to show that the linear combination parameters cannot take arbitrary values and they are automatically constrained by deformed toric ideal constraints, after the introduction of simple mass action kinetics.

 This paper is organized as follows.
-In section 2, we review the basic formulation of stoichiometric network analysis with an example of chemical reaction network.
-In section 3, we explain stoichiometric flux.
+In section 2, we review the basic formulation of stoichiometric network analysis.
+In section 3, we apply the arguments of SNA to an example of chemical reaction network.
 In section 4, we discuss deformed toric ideal constraints.
-In section 5, we apply the arguments of SNA and deformed toric ideal contraint to an example of metabolic pathways.
+In section 5, we apply the arguments of SNA and deformed toric ideal constraint to an example of metabolic pathways.
 In section 6, we give the conclusions of the analysis of the current paper and the future directions of mathematical studies of stoichiometric networks.